John P. Kennedy: Civil War

 Because Maryland was not in the Confederacy, the Emancipation Proclamation did not apply to the state and slavery continued there.
 Since there was no active insurrection in Maryland, President Lincoln did not feel constitutionally authorized to extend the Emancipation Proclamation to Maryland.
 Only the state itself could end slavery at this point, and this was not a certain outcome as Maryland was a slave state with strong Confederate sympathies.
 John Pendleton Kennedy and other antislavery leaders, therefore, organized a political gathering.
-On December 16, 1863, a special meeting of the Central Committee of the Union Party of Maryland was called on the issue of slavery in the state (the Union Party was a powerful political party in the state at the time).
+On December 16, 1863, a special meeting of the Central Committee of the Union Party of Maryland was called on the issue of slavery in the state.

 At the meeting, Thomas Swann, a state politician, put forward a motion calling for the party to work for "Immediate emancipation (of all slaves) in Maryland".
 John Pendleton Kennedy spoke next and seconded the motion.
 Since Kennedy was the former speaker of the Maryland General Assembly, as well as a respected author, his support carried enormous weight in the party.
 A vote was taken and the motion passed.
 However the people of Maryland as a whole were by then divided on the issue and so twelve months of campaigning and lobbying on the matter of slavery continued throughout the state.
 During this effort, Kennedy signed his name to a party pamphlet calling for "immediate emancipation" of all slaves that was widely circulated.
 On November 1, 1864, after a year-long debate, a state referendum was put forth on the slavery question.
 The citizens of Maryland voted to abolish slavery, though only by a 1,000 vote margin, as the Southern part of the state remained heavily dependent on the slave economy.